risk-first/website/introduction/All-Risk-Management.md

 This hints at the fact that at some level it's All Risk:

+### Every Action Mitigates Risk

+The reason you are _taking_ an action is to mitigate a risk.
+For example, if you're coing up new features in the software, this is mitigating [Feature Risk](Feature Risk).
+If you're getting a business sign-off for something, this is mitigating a [Too Many Cooks](Too-Many-Cooks)-style _stakeholder risk_.

 ### Every Action Carries Risk.

 - How do you know if the action will get completed?